Managing MQTT Retained Messages

 MQTT retain caches are configured on a per Message VPN basis.
 Each retain cache processes all retained messages for the Message VPN.

 When you create a retain cache, a number of ancillary PubSub+ Cache objects are also created.
-For more information, refer to Using MQTT.
+For more information, see Using MQTT.

 On software event brokers, before you can enable a retain cache you must configure the global maximum allowed memory for all retain caches on the event broker.
-For more information, refer to MQTT Retain Cache Shared Memory Configuration.
+For more information, see MQTT Retain Cache Shared Memory Configuration.

 You must disable a retain cache before you can remove it.
 When you remove a retain cache, all retained messages are lost and all in flight and subsequent requests are ignored.